Coaching conversations

 The Coaching Habit

-The Coaching Habit is best for managers who want a simple set of questions that make coaching a regular conversation habit rather than a long formal session.
+The Coaching Habit is best for busy managers who need a small set of questions that reduce advice-giving and increase ownership.

 One-Sentence Answer

-The Coaching Habit is best for managers who want a simple set of questions that make coaching a regular conversation habit rather than a long formal session.
+The Coaching Habit is best for busy managers who need a small set of questions that reduce advice-giving and increase ownership.

 What The Book Is About